fab13n/metalua/src/tilo/readme.md

 they're tables rather than arbitrary functions.

 Support for overloaded binary operators would be very complex, and probably not worth it.
-Moreover, I would argue that most operator overloading use I've seen borders on abuse, and has no place in a code base which fancies itself as maintainable.
+Moreover, I'll argue that most operator overloading uses I've seen borders on abuse, and have no place in a code base which fancies itself as maintainable.

 `__newindex` is mostly used with a function, and as such remains